fingerprintjs/fingerprintjs-pro-flutter/README.md

 }
 ```

-For web platform it is additional `scriptUrlPattern` property as for JavaScript Agent.
-You should use it for proxy integrations.
+For the web platform, you can use an additional `scriptUrlPattern` property to specify a custom URL for loading the JavaScript agent.
+This is required for proxy integrations.
 ```dart
 void doInit() async {
   const region = Region.eu;